grantbow/fit/docs/FIT.md

 Filesystem Issue Tracker (FIT) conventions/format are a set of suggestions for storing issues, one directory/folder per issue with plain text file details.

-Use the editors, devices and shared file storage of your choice.
+Use your choice of editors, devices and shared file storage.

+The FIT format can evolve to meet changing team needs.
+Data can be imported or exported from other issue systems.

 bug is a program that implements the FIT conventions and helps manage issues versioned in git or mercurial.

-The FIT format can evolve to meet changing team needs.
-When adapted data from other issue systems can be imported and exported.

 bug is the program written in Go developed by Dave MacFarlane (driusan).
 Filesystem Issue Tracker (FIT) is the new name for the Poor Man's Issue Tracker